 The major new thing this year was the dancing pumpkins.
 Spooky Hollow Experience’s pumpkin count is now up to 144.
 This year we hooked all the pumpkins to a machine that made each light up with music thus creating the effect of dancing pumpkins.

 With the addition of a new porch, we were able to create a new scene using an electric chair that we made several years back.
-Gina had found her childhood tricycle and brought it out for two skeletons to ride.
+Gracie found her childhood tricycle and brought it out for two skeletons to ride.
 The horse drawn hearse as well as the horse drawn wagon returned to the haunt.
 Several new props were also added.

 However, the biggest addition was a whole new crew.
 Joining the Boo Crew was Crystal, Tammy, Sam and Barb who were able to bring the Mausoleum to life.

 Strictly Country Magazine

 County Market Hudson